Spontaign/serverless-cms/README.md

 "Products" are included in the installation and are intended to get you started.
 Customize "Products" however you need.
 Currently Products have "Features" which are tied to products and generate a simple list when the pages are built by the Step Function.
 Note that we are taking advantage of DynamoDB's NoSQL structure to extend Products by using a unique **Partition Key** but then different **Sort Keys**.
 "Product" and "Product Features" have the same Partition Key but different Sort Keys.
 This could easily be expanded to include additional data specific to your products.
 You could add a similar configuration for "Product Images" or anything else.

-> Using DynamoDB as the primary data store also provides redundancy and disaster recovery with automatic point-in-recovery and manual backups.
+> Using DynamoDB as the primary data store also provides redundancy and disaster recovery with automatic point-in-time recovery and manual backups.

 ### Contact Forms